MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-cxrreportgen.md

 > [!div class="nextstepaction"]
 > [Deploy the model to managed compute](../../concepts/deployments-overview.md)

-## Work with a Grounded Report Generation Model for Chest X-rays
+## Work with a grounded report generation model for chest X-ray analysis

 ### Using REST API to consume the model